lukewalshct/data-structures/Huffman Encoder/README.txt

 	version in a new output file.

 This step is the only one that is significantly different from the compression process.
-In the average case this step will be O(nlogn), where n is the number of characters in the compressed file.
+In the average case this step will be O(c*h), where c is the number of characters in the compressed file and h is the height of the Huffman tree.
 This is because the bits are read in one by one from the compressed file, and are used to traverse the Huffman tree until a leaf node is reached.
-This is similar to a search function using a binary tree, which is O(logn) in the average case, and this process needs to be done for each character in the compressed file (n times), giving O(nlogn).
+This is similar to a search function using a binary tree, which is O(h) in the average case, and this process needs to be done for each character in the compressed file (c times), giving O(c*h).